 “Post-menopausal women seem to metabolize isothiocyanates in a greater extension.
 A steady decrease of its [DIM] urinary concentration was observed in post-menopausal women that was significant at day 50.”

-Subjects ate broccoli sprouts every day through Day 35, then stopped, and were measured again at Day 50.
+Subjects ate 30 grams of broccoli super sprouts every day through Day 35, then stopped, and were measured again at Day 50.
 The only example of measurements where Day 35 was less than Day 0 was postmenopausal women metabolizing more DIM.

 That Day 35 data point didn’t have an asterisk next to it to indicate a statistically significant decrease.
 But the overweight postmenopausal women group’s next Day 50 significant “steady decrease” finding supported an interpretation that eating broccoli sprouts supplied them with DIM that they especially needed.

 Regarding the huge percentage changes above, our model clinical trial found in a longer time frame: